Joe Biden sexual misconduct allegation: Other reporting efforts of 2019

 In April 2019, Reade contacted Vox reporter Laura McGann to tell her story.
 Vox did not publish any stories about Reade in 2019, after McGann tried but was not able to verify Reade's account; McGann wrote an article praising other women who had shared allegations about Biden's inappropriate touching.
 In May 2020, McGann detailed the allegations Reade made to her in 2019 and quoted Reade as saying, "I don't know if [Biden] knew why I left ...
 He barely knew us by name."
 Reade sent McGann an essay that was similar to her essay published by The Union in 2019.
 McGann highlighted the following sentences, which were identical in both essays: "This is not a story about sexual misconduct; it is a story about abuse of power.
 It is a story about when a member of Congress allows staff to threaten or belittle or bully on their behalf unchecked to maintain power rather than modify the behavior."
 Reade explained that she had not shared her full story in 2019 because she thought that "the media was shutting her down"; McGann disputes the accuracy of this characterization of reporters' interactions, and notes that Reade had formerly been "adamant ... that this wasn't a [sexual-]misconduct story".

 In 2019, Reade told McGann that Reade's deceased mother and one of Reade's friends were the only people she could name as having confided in.
-The friend in 2019 told McGann, "[I]t wasn't that bad.
+Also in 2019, the friend told McGann, "[I]t wasn't that bad.
 [Biden] never tried to kiss her directly.
 He never went for one of those touches.
 It was one of those, 'sorry you took it that way'. ...
 What was creepy was that it was always in front of people."
 Reade told McGann that media outlets including The New York Times were working on publishing her story.